 Q. What happens in a workshop?

 A. A workshop is asynchronous.
 There are no “hours” and we won’t have any scheduled meetings, so it doesn’t matter what your time zone is or which continent you live on!
 (I’ve worked with writers from all seven continents.)

 Q. When is my assignment due?

 A. Your work will be due on Wednesday in your time zone.

-Q. How do I send you my work?
+Q. How do I send you my assignment?

 A. Please send your work (to my workshop email address) as an email attachment.
 I will make a copy of your document with my initials, and then add comments, questions, and suggestions for you to consider with colored ink and highlighting.

 Q. When will you reply to my assignment?

 A. I write my own books first thing in the morning and work one-on-one with individual writers in the afternoon Monday through Friday.